NateshaMortimer/Amazon-Retail-Analytics/README.md

 Having richer e-commerce sales data would have provided deeper insights.
 Data that would have made analysis more insghtful are: customer location, product discounts, and customer browsing time.

 ## Future:
 Building on top category and PCA, one can complete a multiple regression analysis to isolate the top factors that influence a person to like a product.
 Then incorporate those top factors into products to attempt to limit the variation of products being liked.
 Shift the variation bounds up for products that are being viewed and purchased.
-Finally,one can focus on finding waysto conver likes and view to purchases.
+Finally,one can focus on finding ways to conver likes and view to purchases.

+🙂